rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/01_Obtain_Data.md

-# Intro to NGS data analysis with Galaxy
+# Obtaining the Reference data and NGS Sequencing data from public repositories

 The introductory [Slides](../slides/workshop_22Nov21.pdf) give an overview of our goals.